hw-1/Nimble/CONTRIBUTING.md

 Your conduct as a core member is your own responsibility, but here are some "ground rules":

-- Feel free to push whatever you want to main, and (if you have ownership permissions) to create any repositories you'd like.
+- Feel free to push whatever you want to master, and (if you have ownership permissions) to create any repositories you'd like.

   Ideally, however, all changes should be submitted as GitHub pull